Please enable JavaScript to use CodeHS

 Students will be able to work together to create a sequence of instructions with loops to move Scout through a maze.

-Skills Practice: Repeat Loops
+Introduction to Repeat Loops

 Students will be able to use repeat loops to run a section of code multiple times.